wollomatic/socket-proxy/README.md

 The allowlist is configured for each HTTP method separately using the Go regexp syntax, allowing fine-grained control over the allowed HTTP methods.

-The source code is available on [GitHub: wollomatic/socket-proxy](https://github.com/wollomatic/socket-proxy).
+The source code is available on [GitHub: wollomatic/socket-proxy](https://github.com/wollomatic/socket-proxy)

+> [!NOTE]
+> Starting with version 1.6.0, the socket-proxy container image is also available on GHCR.

 ## Getting Started